 GTS Lecture Courses

+The Department of Global and Transcultural Studies offers an extensive selection of classes in English and Japanese.
+These lecture courses cover a range of academic disciplines and learning levels, and they are taught by professors from both of the Faculty’s departments.
 Since English is the primary language of instruction in GTS, its curriculum is structured around courses in this language, but GTS students with sufficient skills have the opportunity to study in Japanese as well.

-GTS students are free to follow their interests and choose courses from both areas, and in keeping with the Faculty’s interdisciplinary approach to learning, we encourage them to explore and integrate knowledge from different fields of knowledge.
+The GTS curriculum consists of four major areas of study.
+GTS students are free to follow their interests and choose courses from all areas, and in keeping with the Faculty’s interdisciplinary approach to learning, we encourage them to explore and integrate knowledge from different fields.

-Culture & Society
+Culture

-Economics & Politics
+Economics

 Other Lecture Courses